TheSnowWight/SpotifyDataParser/README.md

 Instructions:

+## Virtual Environment Setup

-0. Setup a venv environment, clone repo and prepare to fill in config.py with the information from following steps
+  Setup a venv environment, clone repo and prepare to fill in config.py with the information from following steps

-  # macOS/Linux - You may need to run sudo apt-get install python3-venv first
+  ### macOS/Linux - You may need to run sudo apt-get install python3-venv first
   python3 -m venv .venv-ChooseName

-  # Open the venv
+  ### Open the venv
   git clone https://github.com/Username/Repositoryname.git

-  # Install requirements
+  ### Install requirements
   pip install -r requirements.txt

+## Getting the App to run

 1. Enter your account dashboard at https://www.spotify.com/.
 In the privacy settings, apply for the download of your personal data.
 This might take a few days.
 When you get the mail, download the zip archive and place the MyData folder into the script folder.